 4.2.2.
-Rules for Inclusion
+Rules for Inclusion in the Regulatory Asset Base (RAB)

 The RAB covers all assets employed/owned by the NPA in the provision and supply of port capacity and services.
 The following are the conditions that must be met in order to include an asset in the RAB.
 The following rules set out the criteria for inclusion and valuation of assets and treatment of maintenance on the RAB: